-Employees shall provide the EMPLOYER with two (2) weeks written notice in advance of the date the employee leaves. an employee fails to provide the required two (2) week notice, the EMPLOYER shall exclude eighty (80) hours of sick leave severance pay to which the employee may be otherwise entitled in accordance with this AGREEMENT.
+Employees shall provide the EMPLOYER with two (2) weeks written notice in advance of the date the employee leaves.
+If an employee fails to provide the required two (2) week notice, the EMPLOYER shall exclude eighty (80) hours of sick leave severance pay to which the employee may be otherwise entitled in accordance with this AGREEMENT.

-Section 2.
-All accumulated leave benefits shall expire upon the date of severance from County service.

-Section 3.
-The eligibility provisions of this Article regarding years of service shall not apply to regular employees who die prior to achieving eight (8) years of service with the County.
+- Section 2.
+All accumulated leave benefits shall be expired upon the date of severance from County service. - Section 3.
+The eligibility provisions of this Article regarding years of service shall not apply to permanent employees who die prior to achieving eight (8) years of service with the County. - Group HCSP unique to this bargaining unit.
+Employees who, for reasons other than layoff or death, are eligible to receive severance pay, shall have fifty percent (50%) of severance pay as defined in section 1 of this Article, deposited to an MSRS health care savings account in lieu of payment in cash and fifty (50%) as payment of cash.